What we put into our bodies matters - a lot. BY VIVIAN KANCHIAN

 Now, imagine if someone told you that for the same amount of money we spend each year putting band-aids on our diabetes problem, we can give our broken agriculture and healthcare systems a major overhaul that would regenerate both our health and the health of our environment.
 In 2019, that’s exactly what UN climate scientists estimated it would cost to set us on a path towards saving our planet.
 No, really!
 By incentivizing regenerative farming practices, we can cool temperatures enough to curb climate change as we move away from fossil fuels, and towards renewable energy sources.
 This means that for a measly $300b, humanity wouldn’t have to run out of food in under sixty years as the UN has projected we will.
 Through the restoration of 900 hectares of degraded land across the globe, we could effectively transform these lands into a carbon sink.
 Which basically means that all of that extra carbon in our atmosphere that’s making the planet heat up so fast can be tucked away into soil.
 The primary strategies proposed by scientists to revive these desertified lands include reverting some of it to pasture, planting more trees, and helping farmers transition to more regenerative practices that support natural ecosystems.
 By incorporating integrated methods that include crop rotations, reduced tillage and natural fertilizers, the planting of polyculture crops and trees, and livestock-rearing, these lands can begin to thrive again.
 Healthy soil loves carbon, and uses it to retain water, and to grow living food above ground as well as support incredibly diverse ecosystems below ground.

 Some people like to say that we need innovation to solve our food and water problems, and that we cannot feed the world without the use of chemical fertilizers and GMO crops.
-Many of these people also have the most to gain from agrochemical (AKA drug) companies like Monsanto - a $65B business as of this year.
+Many of these people also have the most to gain from agrochemical (AKA drug) companies - a $65B business as of this year.
 On the other hand, Rodale’s 30-year Farming Systems Trial offers up solid evidence that what we really need is a return to the basic principles of farming that have worked to sustain humanity for millennia.
 Through a combination of approaches that include crop rotation, cover cropping, integrated pest management, and reduced tillage, Rodale’s study has shown that regenerative farming:

 - produces local food systems that are naturally resilient to wind, drought, and flooding